develop

 version.
 This makes the transition from preview to public seamless — you don’t need to remove or update the token in your codebase.
 Your frontend will continue to function correctly, automatically using the production API when needed.

-Accessing the develop
+develop

 version requires a version token that includes a